Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 3. Network

-Network effects.
-The more people use your product, the more other people also want to use your product, and the more valuable your product becomes.
+Network effects: The more people use your product, the more other people also want to use your product, and the more valuable your product becomes.
 And, as with your product, so too with thought leadership content.

 The all-time winner in the network-based category of thought leadership content has to be the First Round Review, the content marketing arm of venture capital firm First Round Capital.

-What the First Round Review picks up and executes to perfection is First Round Capital’s earned secret: their network.
-By virtue of investing in all of these extremely promising companies, First Round is able to surface somebody with something worthwhile and interesting to say on practically any subject related to business building.
-And they know exactly how to extract those insights and pour them directly into the First Round Review.
+What the First Round Review picks up and executes to perfection is First Round Capital's earned secret: its network.
+By virtue of investing in all of these extremely promising companies, First Round is able to surface subject matter experts with something worthwhile and interesting to say on practically any subject related to business building.

 For example: